groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/text/xlsx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Add Text Signatures to Various File Formats"
     exclude: "XLSX"
-    description: "Multi format documents and images metadata addition API for Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "Utilize the Java API to insert textual signatures into Office documents, ensuring complete control over the content at every stage of the document's lifecycle."
     items:

         # format loop 1